Latin American airlines slash flights, salaries in response to coronavirus

 Cutting executive pay has been a common response to the coronavirus, which has upended life around the globe.

-Brazilian airline Azul SA (AZUL.N) said last week it would offer some workers unpaid leave and cut executive pay by 25%.
+Brazilian airline Azul SA said last week it would offer some workers unpaid leave and cut executive pay by 25%.

-Delta Air Lines (DAL.N) CEO Edward Bastian said he would also forego his salary through the outbreak.
+Delta Air Lines CEO Edward Bastian said he would also forego his salary through the outbreak.
 Delta owns a 20% stake in LATAM.

-Reporting by Marcelo Rochabrun; Editing by Richard Chang and Peter Cooney
+Reporting by Marcelo Rochabrun in Miami; Additional reporting by Noe Torres in Mexico City; Editing by Richard Chang and Peter Cooney